emmawalshdev/The-Book-bar/README.md

     * Genre
     * Book image
     * Description
-    * 'Buy Now' link
+    * Buy Now link
     * Average star rating

 * **Posted Reviews section**
-  - Each review posted is displayed on a card within the 'User Reviews' section.
+  - Each review posted is displayed on a card within the User reviews section.
-  - This data is pulled from an object of the 'review' array, within the book collection.
+  - This data is pulled from an object of the 'review' array, which lives within the book collection.
   - An Edit button appears behind the card if the session user is the content creator or 'admin'.
   - The data displayed on the front-end includes:
     1. Review title